-By Maureen Shawn Kennedy, AJN editor-in-chief
+By Maureen Shawn Kennedy, MA, RN, AJN editor-in-chief